animesh-vit/Project-B2B-SaaS-Youtube-Strategy/Playbook_SOP.md

 - Videos optimized for trust instead of clicks

 ## Phase 3 — Distribution & Amplification
-- Maximize the reach and business impact of every published YouTube video through systematic multi-channel distribution, content repurposing, paid amplification, and strategic partnerships.
+- Maximize reach and  impact of every published YouTube video through systematic multi-channel distribution, content repurposing, paid amplification, and strategic partnerships.
--Focus on extending the lifespan of each video while increasing awareness, engagement, and qualified pipeline.
+- Focus on extending the lifespan of each video while increasing awareness, engagement, and qualified pipeline.

 ### *Step 1: Maximize Distribution & Repurposing*
-- Treat every published YouTube video as a multi-channel content asset rather than a single platform upload.
 - Apply one or more of the following distribution strategies based on available resources, target audience, and business goals.

 #### 1. Organic Distribution